 and Sally Ann Triplett (front centre).

-Since then Sally Ann has developed a successful career in musical theatre, appearing in West End productions of The Best Little Whorehouse In Texas, Follies, Chess, Grease, Cats and Anything Goes.
+Sally Ann Triplett won the A Song For Europe contest again in 1982 as one half of the duo Bardo.
+She went on to pursue a successful career in musical theatre, appearing in West End productions of The Best Little Whorehouse In Texas, Follies, Chess, Grease, Cats and Anything Goes.

-Lance Aston (brother of Jay Aston, who performed with Bucks Fizz when they won the Eurovision Song Contest in 1981) entered the Song For Europe again in 1983 as one third of Audio, singing alongside ex-New Seeker Kathy Ann Rae.
+Lance Aston (brother of Jay Aston, who was a member of Bucks Fizz when they won the Eurovision Song Contest in 1981) entered A Song For Europe again in 1983 as one third of Audio, singing alongside Tim Clark and ex-New Seeker Kathy Ann Rae.

 Love Enough For Two just made it into the UK charts, spending 4 weeks in the Top 75 and peaking at number 48.
 Reviewing the single before it charted, Radio 1 DJ Tommy Vance said: "This is Europop, brilliantly constructed, cleverly written by [Stephanie] de Sykes and [Stuart] Slater and magnificently performed by a group... put together purely and utterly for the Eurovision Song Contest, who happen to have taken the name 'Prima Donna', which is... a good little European name...
 It's a very, very good record."
 Fellow DJ David "Kid" Jensen commented: "They certainly will not represent the charts as we know them today or the music scene as vibrant and exciting as it is."
 Prima Donna's low chart placing proved his point.
-The failure of the group's follow-up single, Just Got To Be You, further underlined it.
-The record wasn't a hit and Danny returned once more to working with Eve Graham.
+The failure of the group's follow-up single, Just Got To Be You (Ariola ARO 244), further underlined it.
+The record wasn't a hit and Danny returned once more to working with Eve Graham and to developing his new-found interest in theme parks.

 In 1981 Eve and Danny toured the Far East for six weeks before playing a Summer Season at the UK's biggest theme park and fun-fair, Alton Towers.
 They performed three shows a day from 21st July through to the end of August.
 The shows included some of the New Seekers' greatest hits.
 The highlight, however, was Danny's rendition of the Nilsson classic Without You.
-Eve and Danny released two singles in 1981 - Your Love, which was billed as Eve Graham featuring Danny Finn and a Yuletide offering, which was released under the name of Viva and cornily titled Chris Must Stay.
+Eve and Danny released two singles in 1981 - Your Love (Celebrity Records ACS 3), which was billed as Eve Graham featuring Danny Finn and a Yuletide offering, which was released under the name of Viva and cornily titled Chris Must Stay (Cambra CMB 01).

 In 1981 Danny also sang in A Song for Europe as part of a backing group for singer-songwriter Gary Benson.
 Benson was best known for his 1975 hit Don't Throw It All Away, a song first performed by The Shadows in the 1975 A Song for Europe contest.
 His 1981 entry was a song titled All Cried Out.
 It finished joint fourth with a score of 63 points, 34 points adrift of the winning song, Making Your Mind Up by Bucks Fizz.

 In 1982 Eve Graham and Danny Finn toured the UK with Gene Pitney.
 In '83 and '84 they toured with Max Boyce.
-The tour merchandising included a re-packaged version Eve's album Woman Of The World, which was sold as a cassette by Eve Graham & Danny Finn and retitled On The Road.
+The tour merchandising included a re-packaged version Eve's album Woman Of The World, with the original title track being replaced by Your Love.
+It was sold as a cassette by Eve Graham & Danny Finn and retitled On The Road.
 During one of the tours Danny flew to Dallas for a few days in persuit of a developing interest he had in theme parks.
 "When I re-joined the tour" he once quipped, "it seemed that nobody had missed me!"

 After 1985 Eve and Danny no longer worked together as a duo.
-Danny - who reverted to his real name, Kevin - pursued a new career as a theme park designer but continued to support Eve in her solo career.
+Danny - who reverted to his real name, Kevin - focused on his career as a theme park designer while continuing to support Eve in her solo career and occasionally performing himself.
 He appeared (playing guitar and singing backing vocals) on the video The New Seekers Story, which was distributed by Eve's agent to club owners in the UK.
+In 1990 he joined Eve as one of the backing vocalists on the CD Paris: A Story Of Love And Its Power (Paris Music LTD PML 001/2).

-The year before the release of Eve's second album for Scotdisc, John and Kevin had hooked up for a project of their own, reuniting with former members of Wishful Thinking to record an appearance on a German TV show, Ultimate Chartshow.
-The band met again in Jaunuary 2007 at John Franklin's Lakeside recording studios and again in 2008, this time for a holiday at a villa in central France.
+In addition to working together on Eve’s album, Kevin and John also collaborated on some Wishful Thinking projects.
+In 2005 Wishful Thinking reunited for a German television show, Die Ultimative Chartshow - Dauerbrenner (The Ultimate Chartshow - Evergreens).
+Having spent 44 weeks in the German charts in 1978, Wishful Thinking’s Hiroshima was to be featured in the show but when Andreas Hedler, webmaster of the Wishful Thinking website, received an e-mail asking if he could supply some photographs, he went one better.
+Group members were persuaded to travel from around the world to make a personal appearance.
+Kevin and John Franklin arrived in Cologne from the UK, Brian Allen travelled from France and Roger Charles from Australia.
+They performed an edited version of Hiroshima on 23rd March to a standing ovation.
+The show was broadcast on 15th April.
+The band met again in Jaunuary 2007 at John Franklin's Lakeside recording studios and once again in 2008, this time for a holiday at a villa in central France.
 While on holiday they trawled through their archive of previously unreleased recordings and talked through the possibility of getting back together to write and record some material for a new album.
 The album, Believing In Dreams, was released in August 2009.

 Kevin died after a short illness on 22nd February 2016.
-His funeral was held on Monday 7th March, at St. Ninian’s Cathedral in Perth at 10.30am.
+His funeral was held at 10.30am on Monday 7th March at St. Ninian’s Cathedral in Perth.

 Next page [Discography] >